carpentries/actions/build-container-deps/README.md

 - required: false
 - default: '/home/rstudio/lesson'

+### token

+The access token to use for validation - typically a user would provide the GITHUB_TOKEN or SANDPAPER_WORKFLOW token to this action.

+If the repo and workflow are part of the official Carpentries organisation, the AWS access token will override whatever is provided to this input.

+- required: true

 ### `role-to-assume`

 AWS role used to get authorised access token for the Carpentries bot.